xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Router/Response.md

   The data to be used as the response body.
 Will be converted according the [response definition](Endpoints.md#response) for the response's current status code (or `200`) in the following way:

-  If the data is an ArangoDB result set, it will be converted to an array first.
+  If the data is an AvocadoDB result set, it will be converted to an array first.

   If the response definition specifies a model with a `forClient` method, that method will be applied to the data first.
 If the data is an array and the response definition has the `multiple` flag set, the method will be applied to each entry individually instead.